Kiera W.

 Reflecting upon your past employment and education, what led you to your current career choice?

 My recent career history is fairly interesting!
-After leaving a job in publishing, I lived abroad for three years, working as a freelance writer and Social Media Manager.
+After leaving a job in publishing, I lived abroad for three years, working as a freelance content writer.
 It was both a struggle and an eye-opening experience.
 Finding it difficult to land a job in a country where I didn't speak the language cemented my decision to write for a living.
-Besides the pragmatics, it was a talent I absolutely couldn't ignore any longer, and I knew it would make me happy.
+I'd always had an innate talent for "making things sound good" where others sometimes struggled.
 I bit the bullet and worked to build a portfolio working for entrepreneurs, small businesses and marketing agencies.

 Is your current job sector different from what you thought you would enter when you graduated?

 When I graduated from York, my plans were fairly set on working within the Publishing industry.
-I knew that this would be difficult as it's a highly competitive industry, but I succeeded and got a job as an account executive at a magazine publisher.
-After a few years, my goals changed.
-I'd always dreamed of a career as a writer but my lack of experience and portfolio held me back.
+I knew that this would be difficult as it's a highly competitive industry, but I succeeded and got a job as an account executive at a large magazine publishing and distribution company.
+After a few years, I realised that this wasn't the right fit for me after all – and my goals changed.
+I'd always dreamed of a career as a writer, but my lack of experience and portfolio held me back.
 This wasn't a good reason!
-Whilst living abroad, I started working as a freelance writer for small businesses and my career has blossomed naturally from there.
+Like I said above, it was whilst living abroad that I started working as a freelance writer for small businesses and my career has blossomed naturally from there.
 Never give up!

 Describe your most memorable day at work